lx8851/gorgias-help/src/02-tab-completion.rst

  2. Customize and Control Google Chrome
  3. Tools
  4. Extensions
- 5. Quicktext for Gmail
+ 5. Gorgias for Gmail
  6. Options
  7. Uncheck `Tab Completion` option.

-You can also get to the Options faster by right-clicking the Quicktext extension icon in the top right corner and selecting Options.
+You can also get to the Options faster by right-clicking the Gorgias extension icon in the top right corner and selecting Options.

-.. note:: The `Quicktext` icon only appears when using Gmail.
+.. note:: The `Gorgias` icon only appears when using Gmail.